ardensentak/CPE322/Labs/Lab4/README.md

 ---
 ## Summary
 In this lab I learned how to use Django, Django REST framework, and flask.
-By completing this lab I learned how to run and access servers,how to get an API key,and how to make migrations for manage.py files.
+By completing this lab I learned how to run and access servers, how to get an API key, and how to make migrations for manage.py files.

 ---
 Author: Arden Sentak </br>